birdneststream/asciibird/README.md

 # Things To Do Later

 * Properly get CSS into the JS stuff ya lazy bird
-* Animated ASCII (key frames like in flash with sound) (Possible with JSON but it will be FKN memory hog maybe)
- * We could do this, but these custom ASCIIs could only be played in our player

 # References

 * https://jp.itch.io/playscii / http://vectorpoem.com/playscii/